sfomuseum/go-embeddingsdb/README.md

 OEmbeddings defines a model for the _least_ amount of metadata to be associated with a vector embedding record in order to allow a preview of the content used to create the embeddings and to display provenance for that content with links back to the subject depicted in the content on a provider's website.

-As the name suggests it is modeled in spirit after the [OEmbed specification](#) which descibes itself as "a format for allowing an embedded representation of a URL on third party sites.".
-The `Oembeddings` structure (propeties) MAY be present in the free-form "attributes" dictionary of a `Record` instance but are not required.
+As the name suggests it is modeled in spirit after the [OEmbed specification](https://oembed.com/) which descibes itself as "a format for allowing an embedded representation of a URL on third party sites.".
+The `Oembeddings` structure (propeties) MAY be present in the free-form "attributes" dictionary of a `Record` instance but is not required.

 ```
 type OEmbeddings struct {